DIliushchenko/GWAS_IB/README.md

 ![GWAS Output](gwas_result.png)

   After receiving GWAS summary data file you can proceed to data visualization.
 We recommend using a [FUMA](https://fuma.ctglab.nl/) software to functional mapping and annotation of results.
-FUMA requires only 8 columns from GWAS summary file: chromosome number, SNP position, rs ID, p-value, effect allele (A1), non-effect allele, OR, beta and SE.
+FUMA requires only 8 columns from GWAS summary file: chromosome number, SNP position, rs ID, p-value, effect allele (A1), non-effect allele, T-STAT, beta and SE.
 You can filter your raw summary file with simple command line tool ```cut -f```.
 FUMA accepts files smaller than 600 Mb, if your target file are bigger, please, compress it with ```gzip``` tool.
 Before run insert all paremeters for lead and candidate SNPs, based on your data, which includes: sample size, p-value tresshold for lead SNP, p-value cutoff, r$^{2}$ tresshold to define independant significant SNP, MAF and some others.

 ## Results
   In our study, we found 17 leading SNPs that significantly correlated with changes in body mass index.
 On the manhattan plot you can see our main findings.